Jackson Heritage Sites

 Christ Temple Church of Christ Holiness

-DESCRIPTION: Mother church for a denomination of over 160 member churches in the US was founded circa 1896 in Jackson by the Rev Charles Price Jones; he was also an evangelist and prolific writer of religious songs; a State Historic Landmark
+DESCRIPTION: Mother church for a denomination of over 160 member churches in the US was founded circa 1896 in Jackson by the Rev Charles Price Jones.
+He was also an evangelist and prolific writer of religious songs.
+It is a State Historic Landmark.

 SUNDAY WORSHIP: 11a

 ADDRESS: 845 North Lamar Street, Jackson, MS MAP

 DESCRIPTION: Erected in 1901, the chapel is the center of the religious life for Tougaloo College and the community; named in honor of Dr Frank G. Woodworth who served as Tougaloo College president from 1887 to 1912.
 While president, he also served as minister of the college church.
 Much of the prosperity and character of the college is traceable to his guidance and influence.
 To his thinking, religion stood at the center of all true education.

 ADDRESS: Tougaloo College, 500 West County Line Road, Jackson, MS MAP

 DESCRIPTION: Constructed in 1848 on the Boddie Plantation of 2,000 acres; John Boddie’s fiancée demanded she have the fairest house in Madison County with a cupola from which she could view the city of Jackson; before the Mansion was complete, she married another gentleman; some said she was fickle; others said she was repulsed by the harsh way Boddie used his slave laborers; disappointed in love, Boddie used the mansion to store his cotton crop and the cupola to observe the progress of his field hands; one of the few houses in Jackson that withstood the Civil War; now houses administrative offices for Tougaloo College

 ADDRESS: 500 West County Line Road, Jackson, MS MAP